What is the Northern Ireland Youth Assembly?

 Obviously, the nature of the meetings (virtual or face to face) will depend on the public health guidelines at the time.

 Youth Assembly members will be appointed for a term of two years.
-It is anticipated that the first meeting will be held in June 2021.

 - - have opportunities to make an impact on decisions made by Members of the Northern Ireland Assembly (MLAs);